Giritharan788/E-commerce/README.md

+# Description

+A minimal setup using the react advanced concepts like Handling global state using RTK(Redux Tool Kit) , Material UI , Routes , LocalStorage , Axious API

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.